cyph/pqcrypto.js/packages/superfalcon/README.md

 ## Overview

-SuperFALCON combines the post-quantum [FALCON](https://falcon-sign.info) with the more conventional elliptic-curve (ECC) [Ed25519](https://ed25519.cr.yp.to) as a single signing scheme.
-FALCON is provided by [falcon](https://github.com/cyph/pqcrypto.js/tree/master/packages/falcon) and Ed25519 signing is performed using [libsodium.js](https://github.com/jedisct1/libsodium.js).
+SuperFalcon combines the post-quantum [Falcon](https://falcon-sign.info) with the more conventional elliptic-curve (ECC) [Ed25519](https://ed25519.cr.yp.to) as a single signing scheme.
+Falcon is provided by [falcon](https://github.com/cyph/pqcrypto.js/tree/master/packages/falcon) and Ed25519 signing is performed using [libsodium.js](https://github.com/jedisct1/libsodium.js).